e-Learning Blog

 Chat

 In chat, you can send short messages and share files or URLs.
-You can send messages to everyone as well as send messages individually.
+You can send messages not only to everyone but also individually.

 Whiteboard

-The whiteboard can be shared online with participants in the meeting.
-You can write illustrations and handwritten text to share with participants, allowing you to convey things that may be difficult to express with text alone.
+The whiteboard can be shared online with meeting participants.
+You can draw illustrations or handwritten text and share them with participants, making it easier to convey things that are difficult to express with text alone.

 2. Advantages and Disadvantages of Real-Time Online Training